X-ray polarimetry of the accreting pulsar GX 301-2: Discussion

 In spite of the fact that the observed PAs are not well determined in many phase bins, we can use measurements of the Stokes $q$ and $u$ parameters (which are normally distributed) in all phase bins to get constraints on RVM parameters.
 For any $(q,u)$ and their error $\sigma_{\rm p}$, the probability density function of the PA, $\psi$, can be computed as \citep{Naghizadeh1993}:

-Here $p_0=\sqrt{q^2+u^2}/\sigma_{\rm p}$ is the `measured' PD in units of the error, $\eta=p_0 \cos[2(\psi-\psi_0)]/\sqrt{2}$, $\psi_0=\frac{1}{2}\arctan(u/q)$ is the central PA obtained from the Stokes parameters, and \mbox{erf} is the error function.
+Here, $p_0=\sqrt{q^2+u^2}/\sigma_{\rm p}$ is the ``measured'' PD in units of the error, $\eta=p_0 \cos[2(\psi-\psi_0)]/\sqrt{2}$, $\psi_0=\frac{1}{2}\arctan(u/q)$ is the central PA obtained from the Stokes parameters, and \mbox{erf} is the error function.

-We fit the RVM to the pulse-phase dependence of the $(q,u)$ obtained from \texttt{pcube} using the affine invariant Markov chain Monte Carlo ensemble sampler {\sc emcee} package of {\sc python} \citep{emcee13} and applying the likelihood function $L= \Pi_i G(\psi_i)$ with the product taken over all phase bins.
-The covariance plot for the RVM parameters is shown Fig.\,\ref{fig:corner_SST}.
-We note that fitting the PA values obtained from \textsc{xspec} with the RVM assuming Gaussian errors and $\chi^2$ statistics gives nearly identical results.
+We fit the RVM to the pulse-phase dependence of the $(q,u)$ obtained from \texttt{pcube} using the affine invariant Markov chain Monte Carlo (MCMC) ensemble sampler {\sc emcee} package of {\sc python} \citep{emcee13} and applying the likelihood function $L= \Pi_i G(\psi_i)$ with the product taken over all phase bins.
+The covariance plot for the RVM parameters is shown in Fig.~\ref{fig:corner_SST}.
+We note that fitting the PA values obtained from \textsc{xspec} with the RVM and assuming Gaussian errors and $\chi^2$ statistics gives nearly identical results.

-We see that the inclination and the magnetic obliquity are rather well determined: $i_{\rm p}=135\degr\pm17\degr$ and $\theta=43\degr\pm12\degr$.
-On the other hand, other parameters allow multiple solutions.
-The reason for that is simple: most of the detections of polarization are marginal only.
+It is clear that the inclination and the magnetic obliquity are rather well determined: $i_{\rm p}=135\degr\pm17\degr$ and $\theta=43\degr\pm12\degr$.
+However, other parameters allowed for multiple solutions.
+The reason for this is simple: Most of the detections of polarization are only marginal.
 The posterior distribution of $\chi_{\rm p}$ has three broad peaks at 25\degr, 80\degr, and the strongest one at 135\degr.
 These peaks correspond to the peaks in $\phi_0/(2\pi)$ at 0.4, 0.0, and $-0.2$, respectively.